Hassan Kettani

 Ḥassan al-Kettani (حسن الكتاني; born 16 August 1972 in Salé) is a Muslim scholar and former political prisoner from Morocco.
 Imprisoned for alleged connections to the 2003 Casablanca bombings, Kettani was pardoned by Mohammed VI eight years later after efforts by his lawyer and human rights groups, and the success of Islamists in Morocco's parliament.
+However many human rights groups have pointed at the fact that Shaykh Hasan was targeted due to the crackdown on Islamist scholars and activist, he was released in 2013 after years of torture and persecution.

 Personal life

 The Kettani family has historically been a part of Morocco's religious establishment, serving as both academics and preachers for centuries.
 He is the great grandson of Muḥammad ibn Jaʿfar al-Kattānī.
-Kettani was as student of fellow Moroccan cleric Muhammad Abu Khubza in addition to Abdullah al-Ghumari and Abd al-Aziz al-Ghumari, as well as Albanian cleric Abdul Qader Arnaoot.
+Kettani was as student of fellow Moroccan cleric Muhammad Abu Khubza, Abdullah al-Ghumari and Abd al-Aziz al-Ghumari, in addition to scholars outside Morocco including Saudi cleric Muhammad ibn al-Uthaymin, Algerian scholar of the Qur'an Abu Bakr al-Jazaeri and Albanian scholar of Hadith Abdul Qader Arnaoot.
 His family descends from the Islamic prophet Muhammad's grandson, Hasan ibn Ali.

 Sentencing

 On February 18, 2003, Kettani was arrested by Moroccan authorities.
 On September 23, he was sentenced to 20 years in prison in connection with the 2003 Casablanca bombings, for which authorities accused him of being an ideological leader.
 Kettani denied this and asserted that his conviction was politically motivated and illegal.
 Human rights groups criticized his sentencing as unfair.
 In June 2005, he and 664 other Islamists began a hunger strike in prison to protest their convictions.
 Moroccan politician Mohamed Bouzoubaa criticized the move as being more concerned with politics than human rights, though Kettani's lawyer Mustafa Ramid upheld that he and other Islamists were victims of unjust trials.
 A second hunger strike took place at the prison in Kenitra in 2010 though most detainees ceased after negotiations with authorities; Kettani continued the strike longer than all other detainees, continuing to uphold his innocence and demand a reopening of his case.

 On February 5, 2012, Mohammed VI of Morocco pardoned Kettani along with other Islamists whom human rights groups believed had been unfairly jailed.
 Kettani's lawyer Ramid, who later became Morocco's Minister of Justice, referred to the pardon as an attempt by the government to hold out the olive branch for Islamists willing to make positive contributions to public life and shun extremism, comments with which Kettani concurred.